KingSora/OverlayScrollbars/README.md

 When you initialize OverlayScrollbars, it takes a few milliseconds to create and append all the elements to the DOM.
 During this time, the native scrollbars are still visible and will be switched out after the initialization is finished.
 This is seen as flickering.

-To fix this behavior apply the `data-overlayscrollbars-initialize` attribute to the target element (and the `html` element if the target element is `body`).
+To fix this behavior apply the `data-overlayscrollbars-initialize` attribute to the target element (and the `html` element as well when initializing a scrollbar for the `body` element).

 ```html
 <!-- for the body element -->